certi-study/Algorithm/README.md

 ## 6. Using SWITCH statement instead of ELSE IF statement when there are many cases
 blar blar

-## 7. INT rather than CHAR or DOUBLE
+## 7. INT rather than CHAR or DOUBLE or BOOL
 blar blar

 ## 8. TERNARY OPERATOR rather than IF ELSE